Esri/terraformer/docs/Primitives.md

 ### Contains

-`contains` checks to see if a Primitive is contained within the Primitive.
-Currently, it will only operate on a `Point`, but does check to make sure that the `Point` is contained only in the Polygon area, and not within a hole.
+`contains` checks to see if a Primitive is contained within the Polygon  Currently, it will only operate on a `Point`, but does check to make sure that the `Point` is contained only in the Polygon area, and not within a hole.

     // create a point
     var point = new Terraformer.Point([ 10, 10 ]);